Sparse Covariance Neural Networks: Numerical Results

-\textbf{Generic true covariance -- (\textbf{O2}).} We assess the stochastic sparsification using synthetic datasets with large covariance values (\textit{LargeCov}) and with small covariance values (the synthetic linear regression dataset in~\citep[Appendix E.4]{sihag2022covariance} with tail=0.2, here called \textit{SmallCov}); see \Cref{app:datasets} for the distributions of the covariance values.
-We train a VNN with the true covariance matrix and test it with the stochastically sparsified versions. \Cref{fig:stab_syth} (center) and (right) compare the ACV and RCV with different values of $p$.
-For \textit{LargeCov}, we see that a high sparsification leads to greater instability (RCV for small $p$) as large covariance values are dropped which hinders performance.
-For \textit{SmallCov}, instead, all sparsification approaches affect stability only lightly as removing small covariance values does not lead to performance changes.
-ACV remains stable because it sparsifies little even when the covariance values are large.
-In turn, this corroborates our theoretical observations in \Cref{subsec:generic_true_cov_theory}.
+\textbf{Generic true covariance on synthetic data -- (\textbf{O2}).} We assess the stochastic sparsification using LargeCov and SmallCov.
+We train a VNN with the true covariance matrix and test it with stochastically sparsified sample covariance matrices. \Cref{fig:stab_syth} shows the performance of the models operating over the true covariance and the sample covariance with the proposed ACV and RCV of different sparsification means $p$.
+For LargeCov, we see that a high sparsification leads to greater degradation (RCV for small $p$) as large covariance values are dropped which hinders performance.
+For SmallCov, instead, all sparsification approaches affect MAE only lightly as removing small covariance values does not lead to significant performance changes.
+ACV maintains stable performance for both LargeCov and SmallCov because it sparsifies little when the covariance values are large, allowing, however, for relatively small computational improvements.
+RCV, instead, allows for consistent sparsification levels and faster computation at the cost of more degradation when covariance values are large.
+These results corroborate our stability analysis in Theorem \ref{th:stability_random} and theoretical observations in \Cref{subsec:generic_true_cov_theory}.